 Eighth grade students who successfully complete Algebra I with a year end grade of at least 85% can have the grade and credit included on the high school transcript.
-Students who do not have a year end grade of at least 85% will repeat Algebra I in 9th grade in order to thoroughly master course content in preparation for higher level mathematics courses.
+Students who do not have a year end grade of at least 85% are strongly encouraged to repeat Algebra I in 9th grade in order to thoroughly master course content in preparation for higher level mathematics courses.